-This year's maze at Hellerick's features a farm animal theme.
+Last year's maze at Hellerick's features a farm animal theme.
 Photo courtesy of Hellerick's Farm's Facebook page

 2. Hellerick's Family Farm - Doylestown

 Designed for good old fashioned family fun, the five-acre maze takes about 45 to 60 minutes to complete.
 A one-acre junior maze is perfect for the smaller kids.
 Moonlight hayrides and the flashlight maze are Friday and Saturday evenings.
 Other entertainment includes 100-foot corn chute slides, tractor tricycles, hayrides, a corn box, and many other activities.
 With 18 acres and more than 45 family-centered activities, you can make a day of this farm visit.
-The fall harvest festival with special fall programming runs daily September 15-November 4, 2018 from 10 AM–6 PM (Sunday - Thursday) and 10 AM - 10 PM (Friday and Saturday).
+The fall harvest festival with special fall programming runs daily September 14-November 3, 2019 from 10 AM–6 PM (Sunday - Thursday) and 10 AM - 10 PM (Friday and Saturday).